Interview by Carson Colenbaugh

 While creating music, whether that involves covering old folk songs or working on original material, do you find that Dom the Performer and Dom the Scholar work simultaneously?
 Or does Dom the Scholar have to lay a foundation before Dom the Performer can take the stage?

-I would say that both work simultaneously because when I am presenting my music for an audience I am trying to serve two purposes.
-First, it’s my desire to create music that is entertaining and pleasing to the ear and to create interest but I am also doing what I can to make songs that will educate people to the sounds and styles of American folk music.
+I would say that both work simultaneously, because when I am presenting my music for an audience I am trying to serve two purposes.
+First, it’s my desire to create music that is entertaining and pleasing to the ear and to create interest, but I am also doing what I can to make songs that will educate people to the sounds and styles of American folk music.
 The second purpose can be very subtle and not as didactic as it sounds.
-Many times, my audiences have not heard the type of music that I play on stage and that in of itself is an education.
-When it comes to my original material, the stories that I tell in the songs as well as in between the songs help to illuminate the many layers of culture embedded in my presentation.
+Many times, my audiences have not heard the type of music that I play on stage and that in and of itself is an education.
+When it comes to my original material, the stories that I tell in the songs, as well as in between the songs, help to illuminate the many layers of culture embedded in my presentation.
 Yet, one does dominate the other.
 I use my scholarship to add to the texture of the music.
-It is never my goal to deliver a heavy handed message to the audience because I respect them enough to let them male their decisions on the history and the music.
+It is never my goal to deliver a heavy handed message to the audience because I respect them enough to let them make their decisions on the history and the music.
 When I begin my show, the history and the entertainment should be seamlessly intertwined.

 What’s your lived experience of that multifaceted process of research and recital?

 Music can be viewed with quite different lenses.
 It can be seen as a melody and other times it can be seen as culture.
 It’s regional but it’s also universal.
 When I do my research, I don’t try to find information solely for a specialized project.
 I am generally researching all the time and collecting the stories and songs so that they can be applied later.
-Taking this approach I find that I am able to meet the projects I am involved in with the enthusiasm of having found a new piece to the puzzle.
-When I do a concert, the process is forming a tapestry of songs, instruments, stories, history and commentary that can take the audience on a journey through many types of musical landscapes so that they get the feeling that they have been transported through time even though they have only been sitting in their chairs listening to me play.
+Taking this approach, I find that I am able to meet the projects I am involved in with the enthusiasm of having found a new piece to the puzzle.
+When I do a concert, the process is forming a tapestry of songs, instruments, stories, history, and commentary that can take the audience on a journey through many types of musical landscapes, so that they get the feeling that they have been transported through time, even though they have only been sitting in their chairs listening to me play.

 Your recent concert at Vanderbilt University celebrated your donation of many personal and historical artifacts, now dubbed the Dom Flemons American Songster Collection, to the Blair School of Music’s library.
 It was one of the best shows I’ve ever attended, but that’s because I love both lyrics and lectures, and the evening felt like a hootenanny hybridized with Antiques Roadshow.
 Could you tell us a few things about the items you donated, why they were donated, and what you hope university researchers might glean from them?